vikas0633/python/README.md

 21am_update_GFF3_fasta.py - this script updates GFF3 and fasta given a different file <br />
 21an_hash_MySQLid.py - this script makes a 2 column table one with Id and another with yes/no <br />
 21ak_update_GFF3_IDsOnly.py this script take a two column id and replaces these in the GFF3 file <br />
 21ao_keep_fasta_ifGFF3.py - script to throw out excessive sequences in fasta file <br />
+21ap_TranscriptSummary.py - Summerizes GFF3 transcript wise <br />

 ### Transcripts Handlers
 22a.py - script for parsing tophat/cufflink generated GTF files against a target (-G cufflink) annotation file <br />